Graduate Co-op Program

-The Graduate co-op Program is a two-year, Cooperative Education program where students will receive an degree based on their chosen discipline and a Cooperative Education certificate.
-By providing a work integrated learning program, the students who graduate from this program will not only meet all of the degree requirements, but will also have significant graduate-level industrial experience within a profession of their choice.
+The Graduate co-op Program is a Cooperative Education program in which students receive a degree based on their chosen discipline and a Cooperative Education certificate, upon completion of work experience related to their field of study.
+By providing a work-integrated learning program, the students who graduate from this program will not only meet all of the degree requirements, but will also have significant graduate-level industry experience within a profession of their choice.

 Qualifications